-The BioClock Studio is an innovative course concept in which a team of undergraduate students, drawn from diverse disciplines across the arts and the sciences, work collaboratively to develop their scientific and communication skills and produce creative educational materials.
+The BioClock Studio is an innovative course in which a team of undergraduate students, drawn from diverse disciplines across the arts and the sciences, work collaboratively to develop their scientific and communication skills and produce creative educational materials.
 UCSD's Center for Circadian Biology (CCB) is home to two dozen research labs that perform world-class research on circadian rhythms (in behavior, body temperature, protein levels, gene expression) in diverse systems (including humans, mice, plants, fungi, tissue culture cells, and cyanobacteria).
-Students in the BioClock Studio will be used to enhance scientific understanding within and among different audiences, including the general public, clinicians and researchers outside of circadian biology, and students’ academic peers.
+Students in the BioClock Studio will work with CCB faculty to enhance scientific understanding among different audiences, including the general public, clinicians and researchers outside of circadian biology, and students’ academic peers.